oi-oy-div/vidyo-io/README.md

 ```
 npm install -g bower
 ```
-* Create a directory where you want to install vidyo-io-elements and make this directory current
+* Create a directory where you want to install vidyo-io and make this directory current
-* Using bower install the vidyo-io-elements (this repository)
+* Using bower install the vidyo-io
 ```
-bower install --save oi-oy-div/vidyo-io-elements
+bower install --save oi-oy-div/vidyo-io
 ```

 ## Installation and Usage of demo